sourcegraph/handbook/content/departments/tech-ops/tools/computer_setup.md

 **Minimum Security Requirements for Personal Devices**

 If you are waiting for the arrival of your Sourcegraph laptop, or there is an issue with your current Sourcegraph laptop, and need to use your personal machine temporarily, please reach out the #it-tech-ops Slack channel to get an additional enrollment invitation to Workspace One and Carbon Black.
-You may enroll this solution on as many deices as necessary to ensure our company and client data is protected.
+You may enroll this solution on as many devices as necessary to ensure our company and client data is protected.

-If using your personal device** temporarily** and you **do not** wish to install Workspace One, please ensure that you are doing the following:
+If using your personal device **temporarily** and you **do not** wish to install Workspace One, please ensure that you are doing the following:

-- You are following the [laptop setup standards](tech-ops/process/internal_security.md)
+- You are following the [laptop setup standards](../process/internal_security.md)
 - You have reached out to the Tech Ops team in the #it-tech ops channel to get an invite to our antivirus software, Carbon Black.

 If you do work from your non-company device you would be acknowledging the risks associated with doing so.
 For example, if anything happens to the device (broken/stolen/etc) it would not be the responsibility of Sourcegraph to replace or fix it.
 If there were to be a breach and company data was compromised then the computer could be taken over by a forensic team and inspected.